 In compliance with state requirements, the Superintendent of Schools may assign any pupil to school irrespective of the place of resident of the pupil, if in the superintendent's judgment, the welfare of the child or of other children requires such assignment.
 Students entering the Spencerville Public Schools from other schools accredited by the Ohio State Department of Education or the Department of Education in another state will have transcripts and records evaluated and be placed in grade level accordingly.
 Credits awarded in Junior High and High School, and work accomplished in the elementary grades will be recognized and accepted by the Spencerville Board of Education in accordance with the minimum standards at the given grade level.
-Students entering the Spencerville Public Schools from nonchartered schools whether in state or out, shall be evaluated by grade level teachers and/or subject area teachers and placed accordingly to the student's demonstrated ability to pass tests designed by teachers to evaluate the student's knowledge and skills in the given grade or subject.
+Students entering the Spencerville Public Schools from non-chartered schools whether in state or out, shall be evaluated by grade level teachers and/or subject area teachers and placed and skills in the given grade or subject.
 Thus a student must demonstrate a proficiency in freshman math before a credit in freshman math will be awarded.
 A student must be able to do third grade work before the student can continue with fourth grade or higher work.